fhirschmann/penchy/docs/extending.rst

-If you define elements that are only intended for server usage and require libraries you should not import them toplevel but at the filter level (that is in ``__init__`` or similar) to minimize the libraries needed for a client.
+If you define elements that are only intended for server usage and require libraries, you should not import them toplevel but at the filter level (that is, in ``__init__``, or similar) to minimize the libraries needed for a client.
-That is necessary because every client reads the complete job (and therefor the complete job description language).
+This is necessary because every client reads the complete job (and therefor the complete job description language).

 Workloads